ntustison/Histograms/Text/intro.md

 An early semi-automated technique used to compare smokers and never-smokers relied on manually drawn regions to determine a threshold value based on the mean signal and noise values [@Woodhouse:2005aa].
-Related approaches uses a simple rescaled threshold value to binarize the ventilation image into ventilated/non-ventilated regions [@Thomen:2015aa], which continues to find application [@Shammi:2021aa].
-Similar to the histogram-only algorithms (i.e., linear binning and k-means), these approaches do not take into account the various MRI artefacts such as noise [@Gudbjartsson:1995aa;@Andersen:1996aa] and the intensity inhomogeneity field [@Sled:1998aa] which prevent hard threshold values from distinguishing tissue types precisely consistent with that of human experts.
-In addition, to provide a more granular categorization of ventilation for greater compatibility with clinical qualitative assessment, an increase in the number of voxel classes (i.e., clusters) have been added to the various lung parcellation protocols beyond the binary categories of "ventilated" and "non-ventilated."
+Related approaches, which use a simple rescaled threshold value to binarize the ventilation image into ventilated/non-ventilated regions [@Thomen:2015aa], continue to find modern application [@Shammi:2021aa].
+Similar to the histogram-only algorithms (i.e., linear binning and k-means, discussed below), these approaches do not take into account the various MRI artefacts such as noise [@Gudbjartsson:1995aa;@Andersen:1996aa] and the intensity inhomogeneity field [@Sled:1998aa] which prevent hard threshold values from distinguishing tissue types precisely consistent with that of human experts.
+In addition, to provide a more granular categorization of ventilation for greater compatibility with clinical qualitative assessment, many current techniques have increased the number of voxel classes (i.e., clusters) beyond the binary categories of "ventilated" and "non-ventilated."

-Linear binning is a simplified type of MR intensity standardization approach in which a set of healthy controls, all intensity normalized to [0, 1], is used to calculate the cluster threshold values, based on a simple Gaussian.
-This intensity rescaling can be viewed as a global affine 1-D transform of the intensity histogram to a standardized 1-D reference histogram where the mapping aligns the cluster boundaries such that corresponding labelings have the same clinical interpretation.
-In addition to the previously mentioned issues with hard threshold values, such a global transform does not account for MR intensity nonlinearities that have been well-studied [@Wendt:1994aa;@Nyul:1999aa;@Nyul:2000aa;@Collewet:2004aa;@De-Nunzio:2015aa] and
+Linear binning is a simplified type of MR intensity standardization [@Nyul:1999aa] in which a set of healthy controls, all intensity normalized to [0, 1], is used to calculate the cluster threshold values, based on a single Gaussian model.
+A subject image to be segmented is then rescaled to this reference histogram (i.e., a global affine 1-D transform).
+This mapping aligns the cluster boundaries such that corresponding labels have the same clinical interpretation.
+In addition to the previously mentioned issues associated with hard threshold values, such a global transform does not account for MR intensity nonlinearities that have been well-studied [@Wendt:1994aa;@Nyul:1999aa;@Nyul:2000aa;@Collewet:2004aa;@De-Nunzio:2015aa] and